 03.02 Drill/Training Evolution Observation.

-Review checklists and forms used for classification, notification and PAR development activities.
+Review checklists and forms used for classification, notification, dose assessment and PAR development activities.

 Note: The licensee has demonstrated the capability to make a notification in 15 minutes if offsite response organizations identified in the Emergency Plan (E-plan) receive notification of, at a minimum, the declared emergency classification level within 15 minutes of declaration.
 The licensee’s critique should identify any delay that occurred in making the notification to one or more offsite response organizations (OROs) (e.g., an ORO cannot be reached).
 Any notification delay under the control of the licensee to foresee and or prevent (e.g., telephone call lists not kept up-to-date) should be evaluated as a failure to comply and assessed for significance.

-Identify any weaknesses in licensee performance of classification, notification, PAR development and other observed EP areas and activities.
+Identify any weaknesses in licensee performance of classification, notification, dose assessment PAR development and other observed EP areas and activities.
 If the licensee’s DEP PI indicator is in the licensee response band, the inspector should sample DEP activities and consider other ERO program areas for inspection (See Attachment 1 “Prioritization of Additional Areas for Inspection”).
 Inspector identified weaknesses must be held confidential until after the licensee’s formal critique.

 Note: Prompting of drill participants is not a finding under the assessment process because it represents no risk significance in itself.
 However, prompting related to a DEP PI opportunity is basis for failing a.
 DEP PI opportunity and should be documented when observed.